AquaticEcoDynamics/CDM/scripts/datatools/bcs/met/Readme.md

-# Narrung Met and Rain BC Files Update Process
+# CoorongNarrung Met and Rain BC Files Update Process

 This repository contains scripts for creating boundary condition (BC) files of meteorological data for the Narrung region.